wp-media/wp-rocket-diagnoser/README.md

 ### Building the release

-**IMPORTANT:** To use the command to build the release automatically, make sure you have Nodejs installed (version 20.x.x or later) and make sure to be in MacOS or Linux (If you are on Windows, you can use the WLS terminal)
+**IMPORTANT:** To use the command to build the release automatically, make sure you have Nodejs installed (version 20.x.x or later) and make sure to be in MacOS or Linux (If you are on Windows, you can use the WSL terminal)

 Creating the ZIP file manually can become a tedious process, so, this project includes one command you can run in your terminal.

-When you have the final version and want to create zipped plugin, just run this in your terminal (Make sure you are in the directory of the project):
+When you have the final version and want to create a zipped plugin, just run this in your terminal (Make sure you are in the directory of the project):

 ```npm run build:release```